noahc3/AffinityPluginLoader/WineFix/README.md

 ## Licensing

-WineFix is licensed under the terms of the GPLv2 except for the exemption noted below.
+WineFix is licensed under the terms of the GPLv2 except for the exclusion and exemption noted below.
 You can find a copy of the license in the LICENSE file.

+### License Exclusion

+WineFix includes source code from the Wine project for d2d1.dll under `/WineFix/lib/d2d1`.
+In accordance with the original project, the code in this directory are instead licensed under the LGPLv2.1.
+A copy of this license can be found at `/WineFix/lib/d2d1/LICENSE`.
+Changes have been applied to the d2d1 source code to implement a recursive cubic bezier subdivision algorithm to correct cubic bezier rendering in Affinity, and to allow building d2d1.dll standalone from the full Wine source code repository.

 ### License Exemption

-[Canva](https://github.com/canva) and it's subsidiaries are exempt from MIT licensing and may (at its option) instead license any source code authored for the WineFix project under the Zero-Clause BSD license.
+[Canva](https://github.com/canva) and it's subsidiaries are exempt from GPLv2 licensing and may (at its option) instead license any source code authored for the WineFix project under the Zero-Clause BSD license.
+- Due to requirements of the upstream Wine licensing, this exemption **does not apply** to the d2d1.dll implementation source code, ie. all code under `WineFix/lib/d2d1/` is excluded from this exemption.

 # Credits